 Pan American Leathers remains dedicated to providing a wide variety of exotic skins to suit the needs of high-fashion designers of every stripe.
-This is why the Pan Am team is proud to announce that we’re adding a new kind of exotic leather to our lineup: beaver tail skins!Here are a few facts about beaver tail skin that might interest you:
+This is why the Pan Am team is proud to announce that we’re adding a new kind of exotic leather to our lineup: beaver tail skins!

 The beaver tails used by Pan American Leathers come from a species of beaver known by the scientific name Castor Canadensis, which are native to North America.
 There is also a variety of beaver native to the Eurasian continent known as Castor fiber.

 Beavers are considered a nuisance species in many parts of the United States because of their tendency to build dams.
 These dams can cause many negative environmental and economic impacts related to the damage they cause to downstream farmers.
 Additionally, beavers can introduce harmful germs/bacteria into fresh water and cause damage to tree farms when they use the trees to grind their teeth down.